Probe launched after tête-à-tête with French counterpart ANSM, whose ‘red box’ warning will be slapped on all finasteride 1 mg packaging next month

 Ryan, who spent most of his career employed by Her Majesty’s Government, first contacted the MHRA in June 2021 to let them know how finasteride had decimated his health, and warn that countless other British citizens taking the drug are at risk of a similar fate.

-A month later (as we reported here), MHRA Scientific Assessor Alison Banner Simpson responded:
+A month later, an MHRA Scientific Assessor responded: